 Mayor James T. Butts

-In 2011 he negotiated with Madison Square Garden to renovate the Forum.
+In 2011, Mayor Butts negotiated with Madison Square Garden to renovate the Forum.
 In 2016, the Forum became the #1 concert venue in California.
-He secured the reinstatement of the federally defunded Residential Sound Insulation Program by obtaining over $100 million in grant funding.
-Inglewood now operates the number one Residential Sound Insulation Program in the country.
+Mayor Butts secured the reinstatement of the then federally defunded Residential Sound Insulation Program by obtaining over $100 million in grant funding.
+Inglewood now operates the #1 Residential Sound Insulation Program in the country.
 On November 4, 2014, James T. Butts was re-elected Mayor of Inglewood with over 83% of the votes cast—the highest margin of victory in Inglewood electoral history.
 He was again re-elected in 2018.